 - What are tax evasion and tax avoidance?

-Tax evasion occurs when a person or company escapes paying taxes by concealing the true state of their affairs to tax authorities.
+Tax evasion occurs when a person or company escapes paying taxes by concealing the true state of their affairs from tax authorities.
 It covers evasion of income tax or VAT, excise duty and custom duty frauds.
 On the other hand, tax avoidance is where a person or company legally exploits the tax system to reduce tax liabilities, such as establishing an offshore company.

-This means businesses need to take responsibility and have procedures in place to protect themselves.
-If one of your employees or a third-party individual (e.g. a consultant) evades tax, you need to be able to prove that you had reasonable prevention procedures in place.
+This means businesses need to take responsibility and have procedures to protect themselves.
+If one of your employees or a third party individual (e.g. a consultant) evades tax, you need to be able to prove that you had reasonable prevention procedures in place.